-Dr. Katherine M. Levy is an associate professor of music education at the State
+Dr. Katherine M. Levy is an associate professor of music education at the State University

-beginning, middle and high school instrumental music in Illinois and Wisconsin.
+and high school instrumental music in Illinois and Wisconsin.
 Dr. Levy taught early

 childhood music in western Maryland where she also founded a New Horizons Band for

 elderly musicians.
 She directs music instruction and conducts the New Horizons Band

 of Western New York, a band and music lesson program for “chronologically gifted”

 adults (50 and over).